hcraveiro/Home-Assistant-FusionSolar-App/README.md

 The forecast is built from the historical values of the `Panel Production Today` sensor stored in Home Assistant Recorder.

+> This is not a weather-based forecast.
+It is a local statistical forecast based on your own recent production history.

 ### How it works

 The forecast model uses the last 7 days of panel production history and applies weighted averages to estimate the expected production curve for the current day.